-Covid has changed the way businesses spend on advertising.
-Some businesses spend more to get more revenue using online mediums and some businesses are trying to save costs and cut losses by reducing advertising spends.
-Either way, be smart in spending on digital mediums and make sure that you advertise to a relevant audience, and take advantage of the platform.
-The major advertising platforms are Google, Facebook, Instagram, and LinkedIn.
-Each of these platforms has its own advantages and disadvantages.
-However, a question that begs for an answer is “How much does it cost to advertise online”?
-The cost of advertising depends on a lot of factors such as the platform of choice, industry, ad quality, and relevance score.
+Today, the dominant advertising platforms are Google, Facebook, Instagram, LinkedIn, TikTok and YouTube.
+Each of them has its advantages and disadvantages.
+However, the question is, “How much does it cost to advertise online”?
+The cost of advertising depends on many factors, such as the platform of choice, industry, ad quality, and relevance score.

 - Google paid ads cost